AlekseiShkurin/EDWARD_IBM_hackathon/README.md

-###EDWARD
+### EDWARD
-*EDWARD is aimed to allow user running convolutional neural network for image classification and customize it according to the data used.
-This allows to receive more accurate and justified results in medical imaging analysis.*
+*EDWARD is a solution to 2016 IBM Watson Hackathon.
+In this work, we developed a graphical user interface for training Convolutional Neural Networks (CNNs), specifically design to support training on biomedical images (X-rays, MRI scans etc).
+The goal is to create tools that would increase the quality of medical imaging analysis.*

-####File list
+#### File list
 --------------------------------------------------------------------------------------------------------------------------
 Classifiers:
 * **logistic_sgd.py**		Multi-class logistic regression